-We'll be producing two HUGE a cappella shows, one in the fall, and one in the spring.
-We plan to travel for performances in the Midwest (possibly Chicago) during the fall, and we also plan to go on tour during the last week of winter break! (location tbd) All the while, we'll be singing 6 hours a week and enjoying our time together outside of rehearsal as well.
+We'll be producing two HUGE performances, one in the fall and one in the spring.
+We're planning to travel for performances and gigs around the Midwest during the fall, go on tour during winter break, and compete in the ICCA tournament in the spring!

 Do I have to have singing experience?

-Singing experience is not required to audition or to become a member of The Stereotypes.
+Singing experience is not required!
 Shower singers are welcome, as are choir members and famous pop-stars.
-Our members' various musical backgrounds make the group more interesting.
+Our members' various musical backgrounds make our sound more unique!

 Do I have to have dancing experience?

-Not required, but if you have visual performance experience we love to see that!
+Dancing experience is also not required!
+If you do have visual performance experience, we love to see that!
 The Stereotypes choreograph at least a couple songs every semester, but even our most un-coordinated members (there are several) do just fine.
 We have a Visual Director position that focuses on the creative aspects of our performances.

 What if I get nervous for auditions?

 Nervous is good!
-Being nervous means that you care, and we know that.
-Auditions can be scary, so we try to keep the atmosphere as laid back as possible; we really want you to do your best.
-If you're feeling really nervous when you walk through the door, just tell us.
-You'll feel a little bit better right away, and we may be able to to offer you a donut or some cookie cake.
+Being nervous means that you care.
+We know that auditions can be scary, so we try to keep the atmosphere laid back.
+We really want you to do your best.
+If you're feeling really nervous when you walk through the door, just let us know and we may be able to help out.
+After all, we were in your shoes not too long ago!

 Is there anything else I can do to improve my chances?

-Practice, and make sure you're comfortable with every step of the auditions process.
+Practice!
+Make sure you're comfortable with every step of the auditions process.
+If you have any concerns on our side, let us know!
 Be enthusiastic about singing and music.
-Try to figure out what you can offer the group that no one else can, and make sure we know it!
+Try to figure out what you can offer the group that no one else can, and let that show in your audition!